 Enjoy Clarke Quay Nightlife

 With bars, clubs, and restaurants lining both banks of the Singapore River, Clarke Quay really comes into its own in the evenings, when professionals working at the nearby Central Business District head there to join the tourists and unwind.
 The stripped-down and grungy Crazy Elephant is a good spot to catch some blues and classic rock; things kick off around 10pm, and it’s also one of the cheapest places on the Quay for beer.
 For a bit of adrenaline, get fired out of the G-Max Reverse Bungy Catapult or swing above the river on the GX5 Swing.
 If you want to carry on partying into the wee hours, Attica is a large, popular club with several different zones: choose from hip-hop, house and electronica; international DJs play the occasional set here, as well.
-If you’re serious about your dance music, then your night won’t be complete with visiting Zouk, Singapore’s first Ibiza-style superclub that attracts the likes of the Chemical Brothers and David Guetta.
+If you’re serious about your dance music, then your night won’t be complete without visiting Zouk, Singapore’s first Ibiza-style superclub that attracts the likes of the Chemical Brothers and David Guetta.

 Nearest transport: Clarke Quay MRT.